meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_55_DatabaseQueriesUsingPowerBI.md

 </br>

-If you are reading data from the Azure SQL Database using the table valued function [Mart].[GetMeasurementForRelativeTimeWindow] then you can specify the timezone in wich the timestamps should be presented via the parameter: @TargetTimeZone
+If you are reading data from the Azure SQL Database using the table valued function [Mart].[GetMeasurementForRelativeTimeWindow] then you can specify the time zone in wich the timestamps should be presented via the parameter: @TargetTimeZone
 <br/>

 ![Mart.GetMeasurementForRelativeTimeWindow](media/90_20_Mart_GetMeasurementForRelativeTimeWindow.png)